-When visiting the Grand Canyon from Las Vegas, there are two options – The south rim or the west rim.
-The South Rim of the Grand Canyon is a slightly longer trek from Vegas, however, it is the more scenic option – often referred to as the “real” Grand Canyon.
-The west rim is a touch closer to the city and features the Skywalk attraction that extends out 70 feet over the edge and gives you a great view of the bottom of the canyon, 2,000 feet below through the walkway’s glass floor.
+When visiting the Grand Canyon from Vegas, you have two distinct options – The South or the West Rim.
+The South Rim of the Grand Canyon, while further from Vegas, is the more scenic option – often referred to as the “real” Grand Canyon.
+The West Rim is a touch closer to the city and features a Skywalk attraction that extends out 70 feet over the edge and gives you a great view of the bottom of the canyon, 2,000 feet below through the walkway’s glass floor.

 Hoover Dam (57% of respondents)

-Oversize structures are not uncommon in Las Vegas, but the Hoover Dam is a next level, must see attraction located about an hour outside Vegas.
+Oversize structures are not uncommon in Las Vegas, but the Hoover Dam is a next level, must-see attraction located about an hour away from the Strip.
 Standing at 726 feet tall and measuring 2 football fields thick at its base, the dam is an engineering marvel.
 The dam itself holds back Lake Mead, which according to the US Bureau of Reclamation could flood the entire state of New York with 1 foot of water.

 Zion National Park (12% of respondents)

-Get away from Vegas and check out the main Canyon, Narrows, Weeping Rock and the stunning Angel’s Landing at Zion.
-If checking out the Narrows, which you should, ensure you prepare for the weather and rent water hiking shoes as you’ll be getting your feet wet.
-From February to November, you will need to take the National Park Service free shuttle out of the Zion Canyon Visitor Center which run about every 7-10 minutes.
-You can make the 2-3 hour drive from Las Vegas.
+Get away from Vegas and check out the Main Canyon, Narrows, Weeping Rock, and the stunning Angel’s Landing at Zion.
+If checking out the Narrows, which you should, ensure you prepare for the weather and rent water hiking shoes as your feet will be getting wet.
+From February to November, you will need to take the National Park Service free shuttle out of the Zion Canyon Visitor Center which runs every 7-10 minutes.
+Reaching the park involves a 2-3 hour drive from Las Vegas.